AITosee/Tosee-Docs-en/docs/Sentry2/Hardware/index.rst

 UI - User Interface
 ************************

-Sentry2 has two kinds of UI interface: Running and Setting
+Sentry2 has 2 types of UI pages: Running page and Setting page

 .. image:: images/sentry2_run_view_and_ui_info_en.png

-* Running
+* Running Page

-    **Vision Status**: This area is used to display the currently running algorithms
+    **Vision Status**: This area displays the current vision name

-    **Image**: Display the image of the camera
+    **Image**: Display images from the camera

-    **Marks**: Mark the detected objects, including the detection box, coordinates and information
+    **Marks**: Mark the detected objects, such as detection box, coordinates or informations

-    **System Status**: Displays the frame rate, zoom level or wifi status
+    **System Status**: Camera frame rate, zoom level or wifi status

-* Setting
+* Setting Page

-    **Menus**: Toggle the joystick up and down to select menus, and vertical click to enter the setting page
+    **Menus**: Click the joystick up or down to select menus, and vertical click to enter

-    **Version**: The firmware version and release date
+    **Version**: The firmware version and date

     **Brief**: Describes the current menu

     **Buttons**: Interactive buttons.
-The button will be highlighted or displayed with blue edges if it can be operate currently
+The button will be highlighted blue edges if it has been selected

-    **Tips**: Display some tips for operation instructions
+    **Tips**: Display some tips for operation

 UI Setting Page